 Benefits of a mini-tummy tuck include:

 - Thin, horizontal scar only six to eight inches in length

-Extended Tummy Tuck for the Full Abdomen and Flanks
+Extended Tummy Tuck for The Full Abdomen and Flanks

 Benefits of the extended method include:

-To learn whether one of these procedures will provide the results you seek, schedule a consultation with your Raleigh, NC plastic surgeon, Dr. Michael Zenn of Zenn Plastic Surgery.
+To learn whether one of these procedures will provide the results you seek, schedule a consultation with your Raleigh, NC Plastic Surgeon, Dr. Michael Zenn of Zenn Plastic Surgery.
 This consultation and review of our exceptional results shown in actual patients' before-and-after pictures can provide many of the answers you seek.